jacklion710/audio-metadata-report/README.md

 - Some older CDJ models may have different requirements
 - Always verify compatibility with your specific CDJ model
 - For best results, use WAV or AIFF formats at 44.1kHz/16-bit
+- Converted files are placed in a separate `converted` directory
+- The conversion process maintains the highest possible quality while ensuring compatibility